 Fulfill your commitments with customers:

-- Always meet the deadlines, even on the price of sacrificing money or your personal activity.
+- Always meet the deadlines, even at the price of sacrificing money or your personal activity.

 - Build a dependability reputation.

 - Do extra, but don’t charge an additional cost for meeting your commitments.

 - Always focus on implementing process improvement strategies

 - Always keep your client’s confidential information protected.

 - Avoid sharing their data with any third party without their consent.